Webster Financial (NYSE:WBS) Price Target Raised to $60.00 at Morgan Stanley

-Webster Financial (NYSE:WBS) had its target price hoisted by Morgan Stanley from $55.00 to $60.00 in a research note issued to investors on Thursday morning, Analyst Ratings Network reports.
-They currently have an equal weight rating on the financial services provider’s stock.
+Webster Financial (NYSE:WBS) had its price objective raised by Morgan Stanley from $55.00 to $60.00 in a research note published on Wednesday, Benzinga reports.
+The brokerage currently has an equal weight rating on the financial services provider’s stock.

-WBS has been the subject of several other reports.
-UBS Group raised shares of Webster Financial from a neutral rating to a buy rating and raised their price target for the stock from $27.00 to $56.00 in a research note on Friday, January 8th.
-Raymond James raised their price target on shares of Webster Financial from $40.00 to $50.00 and gave the stock a strong-buy rating in a research note on Monday, December 7th.
-Wedbush raised their target price on shares of Webster Financial from $53.00 to $54.00 and gave the company an outperform rating in a research note on Friday, January 22nd.
-Wells Fargo & Company cut shares of Webster Financial from an overweight rating to an equal weight rating and raised their target price for the company from $35.00 to $40.00 in a research note on Monday, January 4th.
-Finally, JPMorgan Chase & Co. raised their target price on shares of Webster Financial from $38.00 to $50.00 in a research note on Tuesday, December 15th.
-Three research analysts have rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the stock.
-Webster Financial has an average rating of Buy and a consensus target price of $51.20.
+Several other equities research analysts also recently issued reports on the company.
+Wedbush increased their target price on Webster Financial from $53.00 to $54.00 and gave the stock an outperform rating in a research report on Friday, January 22nd.
+Compass Point upgraded Webster Financial from a neutral rating to a buy rating and set a $59.00 target price on the stock in a research report on Friday, January 22nd.
+Piper Sandler restated a neutral rating and set a $54.00 target price on shares of Webster Financial in a research report on Tuesday, March 2nd.
+Wells Fargo & Company downgraded Webster Financial from an overweight rating to an equal weight rating and increased their target price for the stock from $35.00 to $40.00 in a research report on Monday, January 4th.
+Finally, Jefferies Financial Group upgraded Webster Financial from a hold rating to a buy rating and increased their price objective for the stock from $45.00 to $52.00 in a research report on Thursday, January 7th.
+Three investment analysts have rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the stock.
+The company presently has an average rating of Buy and an average target price of $51.20.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, February 23rd.
-Stockholders of record on Tuesday, February 9th were issued a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 2.63%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, February 23rd.
+Shareholders of record on Tuesday, February 9th were given a dividend of $0.40 per share.
 The ex-dividend date was Monday, February 8th.
-Webster Financial’s dividend payout ratio is currently 39.31%.
+This represents a $1.60 dividend on an annualized basis and a yield of 2.90%.
+Webster Financial’s payout ratio is 39.31%.

-In other news, Director Mark Pettie sold 2,000 shares of Webster Financial stock in a transaction on Monday, February 22nd.
-The stock was sold at an average price of $52.00, for a total transaction of $104,000.00.
-Following the completion of the sale, the director now owns 30,027 shares of the company’s stock, valued at $1,561,404.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Christopher J. Motl sold 5,000 shares of Webster Financial stock in a transaction on Tuesday, February 9th.
-The stock was sold at an average price of $50.45, for a total value of $252,250.00.
-Following the sale, the executive vice president now directly owns 34,138 shares of the company’s stock, valued at approximately $1,722,262.10.
+In other Webster Financial news, EVP Christopher J. Motl sold 5,000 shares of the firm’s stock in a transaction dated Tuesday, February 9th.
+The stock was sold at an average price of $50.45, for a total transaction of $252,250.00.
+Following the sale, the executive vice president now owns 34,138 shares in the company, valued at $1,722,262.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Mark Pettie sold 2,000 shares of the firm’s stock in a transaction dated Thursday, January 28th.
+The shares were sold at an average price of $47.92, for a total value of $95,840.00.
+Following the sale, the director now owns 34,027 shares in the company, valued at approximately $1,630,573.84.
 The disclosure for this sale can be found here.
-Insiders have sold 13,000 shares of company stock valued at $644,250 in the last three months.
-Insiders own 1.46% of the company’s stock.
+Insiders have sold 13,000 shares of company stock worth $644,250 in the last 90 days.
+Company insiders own 1.46% of the company’s stock.

-Hedge funds have recently bought and sold shares of the stock.
-CI Investments Inc. acquired a new position in Webster Financial in the third quarter valued at about $25,000.
-Acadian Asset Management LLC grew its position in Webster Financial by 308.5% in the third quarter.
-Acadian Asset Management LLC now owns 2,455 shares of the financial services provider’s stock valued at $65,000 after acquiring an additional 1,854 shares during the last quarter.
-Penbrook Management LLC bought a new position in Webster Financial in the fourth quarter valued at about $82,000.
-Toronto Dominion Bank bought a new position in Webster Financial in the fourth quarter valued at about $91,000.
-Finally, Sowell Financial Services LLC grew its position in Webster Financial by 358.1% in the fourth quarter.
-Sowell Financial Services LLC now owns 3,642 shares of the financial services provider’s stock valued at $154,000 after acquiring an additional 2,847 shares during the last quarter.
-86.72% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the company.
+B. Metzler seel.
+Sohn & Co.
+Holding AG bought a new position in shares of Webster Financial during the fourth quarter valued at about $2,429,000.
+Norges Bank bought a new position in shares of Webster Financial during the fourth quarter valued at about $50,955,000.
+UBS Asset Management Americas Inc. grew its stake in shares of Webster Financial by 44.5% during the fourth quarter.
+UBS Asset Management Americas Inc. now owns 548,632 shares of the financial services provider’s stock valued at $23,125,000 after buying an additional 169,068 shares during the last quarter.
+Pier 88 Investment Partners LLC bought a new position in shares of Webster Financial during the fourth quarter valued at about $997,000.
+Finally, Principal Financial Group Inc. grew its stake in shares of Webster Financial by 36.4% during the fourth quarter.
+Principal Financial Group Inc. now owns 356,516 shares of the financial services provider’s stock valued at $15,027,000 after buying an additional 95,105 shares during the last quarter.
+86.72% of the stock is currently owned by hedge funds and other institutional investors.

 Webster Financial Company Profile